revblaze/JBThemeSelector/README.md

 <img src="Media/Themes.gif" width="860" />

 # Implementation
-I am currently in the middle of exam season with a few more assignments due until I can officially call it a semester.
+I am currently in the middle of exam season, with a few more assignments to hand-in before I can officially call it a semester.
 Furthermore, I have a number of projects in the works that are close to production (one of which is where I got the inspiration to create this standalone project).
 However, the lovely people of Reddit requested that I release the base code as soon as possible, regardless of the code's current state.

 If anyone would like to help out, I would be more than happy to accept pull requests!